 The plans don’t show it but it is important the round the edges and corners, especially the top.
 A cajon with hard edges is difficult to sit on for long.

 Many cajons include snare wires pressed against the inside of the tapa to produce a rattle.
 There are many possible snare wire configurations.
 I don’t include any in these plans.
-Check out the photos in this Pinterest board for ideas.
-I think any of these snare wire designs would work in this cajon design.
+My snare system is simple to construct but is not adjustable when playing.
+Check out the photos in this Pinterest board for other ideas.
+I think any of these snare wire designs would also work in this cajon design.

 I use 100% pure tung oil on the tapa.
 It is all natural and the players hands will have direct contact with the tapa.
 The box can be finished with just about any finish you’d like.
 It’s a drum so it will need to take some abuse.